 At St. Michael, we offer a relaxed atmosphere that allows you to connect to the living God to grow your relationship with Him.
 We look forward to your visit!
+Looking for something special?

-What are you COVID-19 Safety Protocols?
+What are your COVID-19 Safety Protocols?

 Is it formal or informal?

 We offer a variety of worship styles for you to choose from.
 Our Saturday night service from 5:30 – 6:30 pm is a casual traditional worship service.
 On Sunday morning we offer a liturgical worship service at 9:00, Sunday School for pre-school through adult from 10:00 to 10:50, and a true contemporary worship service with worship band at 11:00 am.